matrix-org/matrix-spec-proposals/proposals/4033-event-thread-and-order.md

 whether an event is read because the receipt itself does not hold enough
 information: the referenced event must be fetched and correctly ordered.

+Note: these problems actually apply to all receipts, not just those of the current user.
+The symptoms are much more visible and impactful when the current user's receipts are misinterpreted than for other users, but this proposal covers both cases.

 ## Proposal

 We propose to add an explicit order number to events and receipts, so we can